 Man Wins Lawsuit Against Bank for Voiding Card After He Altered Contract with Unlimited Credit, 0% Interest, Which They Accepted

-Man Rewrote Credit Card Terms to 0% Interest—Bank Signed It
+A Man Rewrote His Credit Card Fine Print.
+The Bank Signed It Without Reading.

 In 2008, 42-year-old Dmitry Agarkov from Voronezh, Russia, received a credit card offer in the mail from Tinkoff Credit Systems.
 Like most people, he read the fine print.
 Unlike most people, he decided to rewrite it entirely.